JUNYOKAN!

 18 April 1942: The First Bombing of Japan:

 Vice Admiral Halsey's Task Force 16.2's USS HORNET (CV-8), VINCENNES (CA-44), NASHVILLE (CL-43), oiler CIMARRON (AO-22) and destroyers GWIN (DD-433), MEREDITH (DD-434), GRAYSON (DD-435) and MONSSEN (DD-436) accompanied by Task Force 16.1's ENTERPRISE (CV-6), SALT LAKE CITY (CA-25), NORTHAMPTON (CA-28), oiler SABINE (AO-25) and destroyers BALCH (DD-363), BENHAM (DD-397), ELLET (DD-398) and FANNING (DD-385) approach the Japanese home islands.
-The carriers and cruisers come to within 668 nautical miles of Japan.
+The carriers and cruisers come to within 668 miles of Japan.

 Led by Lt Col (later General/MOH) James H. Doolittle, 16 Army B-25 "Mitchell" twin-engine bombers of the 17th Bomb Group take off from Captain (later Admiral) Marc A. Mitscher's carrier HORNET and strike targets in Tokyo, Yokohama, Osaka, Nagoya and Kobe.
-At Yokosuka, a B-25 damages carrier RYUHO in a drydock while undergoing conversion from the former submarine depot ship TAIGEI.
+At Yokosuka, a B-25 damages carrier RYUHO in a drydock while undergoing conversion from former submarine depot ship TAIGEI.

 TONE and CHIKUMA depart Mako with the Striking Force in an unsuccessful pursuit of of Halsey's ships.